nical/vodk.rs/README.md

 This repository contains various things I am toying with including:

+- sid_vec: Tiny library providing id types and an id-based vector.
-- vodk_math: A strongly typed vector/matrix library (needs a real name)
+- vodk_math: A strongly typed vector/matrix library, If you are thinking of using this, you should use the euclid crate instead.
-- lyon: A set of tools to tesselate paths
-- vodk_id: Facilities to use strongly typed ids (I use them all over the place)
-- vodk_gpu: some old junk you shouldn't use because glium is better.
+- vodk_gpu: my old opengl wrapper that you shouldn't use because glium and gfx-rs are better.
 - ...other junk not worth looking at.

 ## License